Crim6864/wrecking-java/README.md

 # Features

 A fully working Wrecking Ball Game.
+Three difficulties Easy, Medium and Hard.
+A more advanced colission check.

 ## Future Features
 Right now the product is fully functional but there are many more features to be added in the future.

-1. More Game Modes and Levels
+1. More advanced features and better styling.